sawchukk/r2-delete-action/README.md

-# GitHub Action to Sync R2 Bucket 🔄
+# GitHub Action to Delete R2 Object

 This simple action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to sync a directory (either from your repository or generated during your workflow) with a remote S3 bucket.